In this article:

 Even in ordinary circumstances, the decision to buy first or sell first can be a tricky one, and the current market conditions will likely make lining up your timelines even trickier.
 If you’re looking to avoid double mortgages or double moves, Orchard can help.
 With our Buy & Sell service, you can buy and move into your new home first before you sell your current one.
 Once you move, we’ll take care of selling your old home without the hassle (or safety concerns) of showings or open houses while you still live there.

 Going this route allows you to tour homes and make a strong offer to buy without rushing to sell your current home.
 No need to put your items in storage or move in with family or a rental while you wait for your current home to sell — you move straight into your new home.

-I’m not ready to buy/sell at the moment.
-What can I do now to make sure I’m better prepared once I do decide to move?
+If I'm not ready to sell, what can I do now to make sure I’m better prepared once I do decide to move?

 If you’re looking to buy a home, it’s never too early to start browsing listings online.
 After you’ve taken our Home Match Quiz and found some listings you’re interested in, a great thing to do is simply to drive by them.
 While you won’t see the interior, you can still review the exterior and get a sense for the overall neighborhood.
 Consider what the commute might be like to work, what schools and parks are in the area, if there are restaurants or coffee shops you might frequent.